One of the great strengths of cities is their ability to reinvent themselves.Inga Saffron, Inquirer

 How we did it

-Cohere approached this project with the ultimate design challenge: how do we take a heidious eye-sore and turn it into something we would be proud of?
+Cohere approached this project with the ultimate design challenge: how do we take a hideous eye-sore and turn it into something we would be proud of?

-We combined multiple sources of inspiration – We took inspiration from the Public Hotel’s bold branding and indirect lighting, timeless black and white with neutral color tones to help avoid another “era” design mistake.
+We combined multiple sources of inspiration – we took inspiration from the Public Hotel’s bold branding and indirect lighting, timeless black and white with neutral color tones to help avoid another “era” design mistake.
+Brand moments come to life with the Civic’s C mark as a mirror and our interior photoshoot.

 We created a publication